Tax Credits for College Students: What’s Available?

 How do I claim an education credit?

 When you file your taxes with TaxSlayer, our software will guide you through the steps for claiming your education tax credit.
-College students filing a basic 1040 tax return may qualify to file a free federal tax return online.
+College students filing with a simple tax situation may qualify to file a free federal tax return online.
 With TaxSlayer Simply Free, your education credits and the student loan interest deduction are included.

 Who should claim an education credit, the parent or the student?